 Another key player in the vaccine mix is Oxford University, who is co-developing adenovirus vaccine candidate ChAdOx1 nCoV-19 with biopharma company AstraZeneca.
 The candidate is currently being tested on more than 1,000 volunteers in a Phase 1/2 trial, from which immunogenicity and efficacy data is expected over the coming months.
 Recent preclinical data are encouraging and point to the vaccine stimulating antibody production – but there remains uncertainty about how protective and durable these antibodies will be.
 Investigators have suggested data could be available “soon”, but this will depend on transmission rates in the UK, if transmission slows down then data collection could take longer.

 Although there are several potential roadblocks in the shape of manufacturing processes, the outlook for vaccine-finding appears promising.
-Scalability remains a question for smaller companies like Moderna and Inovio, however, the former has a manufacturing agreement with Lonza, who has significant capabilities in the US and Switzerland.
+Scalability remains a question for smaller competitors like Moderna and Inovio, however, the former has a manufacturing agreement with Lonza, who has significant capabilities in the US and Switzerland.
 Moderna anticipates being able to begin manufacturing its first batch of the vaccine as early as July 2020 and insists rapid scalability is achievable.

 Other considerations include variation in doses, as well as the different approaches adopted (for example DNA vs mRNA vs adenovirus), which make for a lot of uncertainty in rolling vaccines out globally.
 The fact that mRNA and adenovirus vaccines have never been marketed, let alone manufactured or commercialized on a global scale offer unique challenges which will need to be overcome.